gluesql/gluesql/docs/docs/ast-builder/functions/date-&-time/formatting.md

-# Formatting Functions
+# Formatting

 ## Todo

     - FORMAT: Formats a date, time, or timestamp according to a specified format.